deviceinsight/ux4iot-react/README.md

 - `useMultiTelemetry` - Subscribe to telemetry of multiple devices
 - `useDeviceTwin` - Subscribe to device twin changes
 - `useConnectionState` - Subscribe to connection state updates of a device
+- `useMultiConnectionState` - Subscribe to connection states of multiple devices
 - `useDirectMethod` - Execute a direct method on a device
 - `usePatchDesiredProperties` - Update the desired properties of the device twin
 - `useD2CMessages` - Use the raw messages sent by your devices